JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/Task_VCS_DC_TOPO/README.md

-# RISC-V SoC Research Task: Industry-Grade Synopsys VCS + DC_TOPO Flow (SCL180)
+# RISC-V SoC Research Task: Synopsys VCS + DC_TOPO Flow (SCL180 PDK)

 ## 1. Project Objective & Research Scope

-The primary objective of this research task is to transition the vsdcaravel SoC design flow from an open-source educational environment to a robust, industry-standard RTL-to-GDSII flow using Synopsys EDA tools[^1].
+The primary objective of this research task is to transition the vsdcaravel SoC design flow from an open-source educational environment to a robust, industry-standard RTL-to-GDSII flow using Synopsys EDA tools.

-This project moves beyond guided execution into independent research-driven implementation[^2].
-The focus is on establishing a clean, error-free synthesis and simulation environment using the SCL180 PDK, ensuring design correctness through rigorous Gate-Level Simulation (GLS) while strictly adhering to the "No Open-Source Simulation Tools" policy[^3].
+This project moves beyond guided execution into independent research-driven implementation.
+The focus is on establishing a clean, error-free synthesis and simulation environment using the SCL180 PDK, ensuring design correctness through rigorous Gate-Level Simulation (GLS) while strictly adhering to the "No Open-Source Simulation Tools" policy.

 ### Key Research Goals

-- **Complete Toolchain Migration**: Replacement of Icarus Verilog and GTKWave with Synopsys VCS and DVE/Verdi[^4].
+- **Complete Toolchain Migration**: Replacement of Icarus Verilog and GTKWave with Synopsys VCS and DVE/Verdi.

-- **Topological Synthesis**: Implementation of DC_TOPO synthesis strategies using `compile_ultra` with careful handling of analog/mixed-signal macros[^5].
+- **Topological Synthesis**: Implementation of DC_TOPO synthesis strategies using `compile_ultra` with careful handling of analog/mixed-signal macros.

-- **Blackbox Preservation**: Developing a Tcl-based methodology to preserve Power-On-Reset (POR) and Memory macros as blackboxes during the synthesis phase[^6].
+- **Blackbox Preservation**: Developing a Tcl-based methodology to preserve Power-On-Reset (POR) and Memory macros as blackboxes during the synthesis phase.

-- **Knowledge Base Utilization**: Active usage of Synopsys SolvNet to resolve proprietary tool errors and licensing issues[^7].
+- **Knowledge Base Utilization**: Active usage of Synopsys SolvNet to resolve proprietary tool errors and licensing issues.

 ---